hpc-ubonn-suarez/test_atomic/README.md

-Subsequent to the discussion on 2025-11-28 I implemented the three little test programs attached here.
+Subsequent to the discussion on 2025-11-28 I implemented the four little test programs attached here.

 Compile with `./build.sh` (you need a gcc installed).